secretstartups/handbook/content/handbook/support/workflows/account_deletion_access_request_workflows.md

 IMPORTANT NOTE: If at any point you are unsure of next steps or have any questions or concerns about the information in which the requester has provided, please reach out to the [#privacy-team_help](https://gitlab.slack.com/archives/C04357HVCJD) Slack channel for help.

 1. Add the `Awaiting::Challenge Answers` label, and wait for the requestor to reply.
-   1. If no response is received after 10 calendar days, apply the `Account Verification Failed` and `deletion request::denied` labels to the issue, and close it using the following snippet:
+   1. If no response is received after 10 calendar days, apply the `Account Verification Failed` `deletion request::denied` and `denied-reason::no_response` labels to the issue, and close it using the following snippet:

 <details>
   <summary markdown="span">Request Closed - No Response (Account Deletion - Deceased User) </summary>